GBAF Logo

 Add as preferred source on Google

-LONDON, May 25 (Reuters) - Former Scottish National Party chief executive Peter Murrell on Monday pleaded guilty to embezzling more than £400,000 ($540,000), admitting diverting funds from the party which were used to buy items such as cars, a motorhome and luxury goods.
+LONDON, May 25 (Reuters) - Former Scottish National Party chief executive Peter Murrell pleaded guilty on Monday to embezzling more than £400,000 ($540,000), admitting diverting funds from the party to buy items such as cars, a motorhome and luxury goods.

 Murrell is the former husband of ex-SNP leader Nicola Sturgeon, who suddenly resigned in 2023, shortly before she was arrested as part of the probe into the party's finances.
 She was cleared of wrongdoing in March last year.

-The police probe and the arrest of the SNP's longest-serving leader were deeply embarrassing for the pro-independence party which has dominated Scottish politics for most of the last two decades.
+The police probe, the arrest of the SNP's longest-serving leader and the conviction of her former husband have prompted embarrassing questions for the pro-independence party which has dominated Scottish politics for nearly two decades.

 Murrell was remanded in custody and will be sentenced on June 23.